Home > Analyses > Consumer Cyclical > Lowe’s Companies, Inc.

 Revenue by Segment

-This pie chart illustrates Lowe’s Companies, Inc. revenue distribution by segment for the fiscal year 2024, highlighting the contribution of each product category to the overall sales.
+This pie chart illustrates Lowe’s Companies, Inc. revenue breakdown by product segment for fiscal year 2024, highlighting the distribution among Building Products, Hardlines, Home Decor, and Other Sales.

 revenue by segment